mosrvs2025/learn-remotion-bolt/README.md

 Modify the sequences in the `src/sequences` directory to create your own stunning visual journey through time and space.

-## 🌟 Made with Replit
+## 🌟 Made with Bolt

-Built and powered by Replit - where coding meets creativity!
+Refined with Replit - where innovation meets execution! ⚡